eosio-eps/EEPs/EEPS/eep-7.md

 [
   'action[]',
   [
-    <action1>,
-    <action2>,
+    { ... action1 },
-    ...
+    { ... action2 },
   ]
 ]
 ```

-The first value (type) being `action[]` indicates that the second value is an array of multiple actions that needs to be both templated and included in a transaction using current TAPoS values.
+The first value being `action[]` indicates that the second value is an array of multiple actions that needs to be both templated and included in a transaction using current TAPoS values.

 Example: